Radicevic/ToDoList/ClassNotes/Class#3.md

     function onTodoItemClick (id) {
         let newDoneState = [...doneTasks];

-        // Scenario #1 - do not duplicated done task ids
+        // Scenario #1 - do not duplicate done task ids
         // Steps:
-        // - check if the id already exists in done task
+        // - check if the id already exists in the done task

         // let isDone = false;
         // for(let i = 0; i < newDoneState.length; i++) {